Vassil2010/iris-sms/README.md

 1) Sends an SMS message to a mobile number
 2) Verify Mobile number by SMS code

-## What The Interoperability Does

-1) For send SMS:

-w ##class(bondar.Test).SendSms("79620000000", "Hello world!")

-2) For Verify mobile number:

-w ##class(bondar.Test).VerifyNumber("79620000000")

-2.1.)
-Sends a verification code to a mobile number

-2.2.)
-Creates a Workflow task for entering the verification code

-2.3.)
-The business operation checks the code

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.